Driver's medical exams

 What happens next

 After your form is submitted, RoadSafetyBC will review it.
-If a medical condition might be of concern, they might request further assessment or an
+If a medical condition might be of concern, they might request additional information, or an Enhanced Road Assessment if you hold a Class 5/7 or road test re-examination if you hold a Class 1-4 or Class 6.

 Common reasons you may require a driver's medical examination